DBC-Boots/DBC-Boots.github.io/about.md

 title: About
 permalink: /about/
 ---

-Welcome to the Resources Wiki for Post-DBC Graduates!
-Below is a written introduction for anyone whose never been to this Wiki before.

-Stay in touch with alumni!
-There are official alumni newsletters for each location.
-Contact your location's contact that coordinates alumni activities.

-You can join our Slack channel, [#Resources](https://reply-all.slack.com/messages/resources/), on [Reply-All](https://reply-all.slack.com/messages/general/).

 ## Introduction

 Perhaps the excitement of graduation has finally waned and it's time to actually look for a job.
 Perhaps it's the angst of not having a job because your financial runway is about to crap out.
 Perhaps it's a lack of direction because you want to do and learn everything.
 This guide is written in a way to help you navigate through your excitement or fears of the next steps.